ScaDLES: Scalable Deep Learning over Streaming data at the Edge: scadles

 \textbf{High communication cost:} Federated algorithms reduce communication cost either with low-frequency, high-volume or high-frequency, low-volume communication strategy.
 We focus our efforts on the latter by looking at various gradient compression techniques.
 Rather than using a static compression ratio throughout training that can be detrimental to the final model accuracy, we look into adaptive compression.
 Prior work keeps track of the moving average of gradient variance to detect critical regions in training \cite{b31,b32,b35}.
 Gradients are large initially, but get smaller as the model evolves and training continues.
 Thus, we can use low compression in the beginning and higher compression later.
 We implement an adaptive compression strategy with Top-\textit{k} sparsification which compares entropy loss between compressed and uncompressed gradients.
 Gradients compressed to top \textit{k\%} are used if the variance between compressed and uncompressed tensors falls below threshold $\delta$; original, uncompressed tensors are communicated otherwise.
 The intuition is that if the top \textit{k}\% gradients have most of the information as the uncompressed gradients within the margin of $\delta$, then remaining gradients are relatively less meaningful that don't greatly contribute towards model update and can thus be ignored.
-We compute variance of both compressed and uncompressed gradients at each iteration while keeping exponentially weighted moving average (EWMA) to implement the communication rule for adaptive compression on gradients $\mathit{g}$ for a device as follows:
+We track of the variance of compressed and uncompressed gradients at every iteration by keeping exponential weighted moving average (EWMA) and implement the communication rule for adaptive compression on gradients $\mathit{g}$ for a device as follows:

 \emph{Compression threshold,} denoted by $\delta$ determines the degree of relaxation we impose on the compressed tensors to be eligible for communication.
 A small $\delta$ penalizes compressed tensors more severely and performs reduction only when the compressed data captures most of the relevant gradients in the original tensor.
 Constraints are loose with a larger $\delta$ which allows more iterations to use compressed tensors for synchronization.